 Looking for Tim Hortons vegetarian options?
-You’ll find plenty of coffee, bagels, baked goods, oatmeal, and potato sides, but almost no hot vegetarian main dish in the US.
+You’ll find plenty of coffee, bagels, baked goods, oatmeal, and potato sides, plus a few hot egg items like the Egg & Cheese Sandwich and the Spinach & Feta savoury egg pastry.
 Tim Hortons is a coffee-and-doughnut chain at heart, so set your expectations the way you would at a doughnut shop.
 This guide walks through what’s safe to order, what’s accidentally vegan, and the ingredient traps worth knowing before you reach the counter.
 For more meatless restaurant guides, start at What’s Vegetarian.

 A Quick Look at Tim Hortons

-Tim Hortons opened in 1964 in Hamilton, Ontario, founded by Tim Horton, a defenceman for the Toronto Maple Leafs.
-His early business partner Ron Joyce ran the operations side and built out the franchise that turned a single coffee-and-doughnut shop into a Canadian institution.
+Tim Hortons opened in 1964 in Hamilton, Ontario.
+It was founded by Tim Horton, a defenceman for the Toronto Maple Leafs.
+His early business partner Ron Joyce ran the operations side and built out the franchise.
+That partnership turned a single coffee-and-doughnut shop into a Canadian institution.
 Coffee and baked goods have been the core of the menu from day one, which is why the food lineup looks the way it does today.

 Since December 2014, the chain has been owned by Restaurant Brands International (RBI), the parent company behind Burger King, Popeyes, and Firehouse Subs.
-Tim Hortons is enormous in Canada, with more than 3,500 locations, but its US footprint is much smaller, running somewhere in the range of 640 to 690 stores depending on which tracker you check.
+Tim Hortons is enormous in Canada, with more than 3,500 locations.
+Its US footprint is much smaller, running somewhere in the range of 640 to 690 stores depending on which tracker you check.
 New York holds the biggest share at roughly 276 locations, around 40% of the US total, with the rest clustered across the Northeast and Great Lakes.

 Tim Hortons Vegetarian Options: What to Order

 Here’s the honest version: your reliable Tim Hortons vegetarian options are drinks, bagels, baked goods, oatmeal, and potato sides.
-There’s no dedicated vegetarian hot sandwich on the US menu, so think of this as a coffee and snack stop rather than a meal stop.
+There’s no veggie-burger-style hot main on the US menu.
+You can still get something warm, though, like an egg and cheese sandwich or a spinach and feta egg pastry.
 The table below marks what’s vegetarian and what’s confirmed vegan.
 Anything fried shares oil with egg- and dairy-containing items, so strict eaters should read the caveats further down.

 | Menu Item | Vegetarian | Vegan |